-** This Texas Hill Country Winery Travel Guide was Updated: 1/11/22
+** This Texas Hill Country Winery Travel Guide was Updated: 1/25/22

 Did you know that Texas Hill Country is the nation’s second most-visited AVA (behind Napa Valley)?
-I’ve always been a firm believer that you don’t have to travel to the West Coast to find incredible wine in the U.S. Every time Tom and I visited Austin, we always end up making a day trip out to the surrounding wineries — and we’re always very impressed.
+I’ve always been a firm believer that you don’t have to travel to the West Coast to find incredible wine in the U.S. Every time Tom and I visit Austin, we always end up making a day trip out to the surrounding wineries — and we’re always very impressed.

 If you’re headed to either Austin or San Antonio, I would highly recommend making a detour to explore some of these incredible wineries in Texas Hill Country.

 The owners purchased two vineyards in the Mendoza region, which both have different soil elevations.
-You can purchase flights and try the wines from each of their vineyards — and you’ll most certainly be able to taste the difference.
+You can buy flights and try the wines from each of their vineyards — and you’ll most certainly be able to taste the difference.

 Have you ever tasted Texas wine?